yogawahyudi7/alta-store/README.md

 Each endpoint manipulates or displays information related to the Transaction whose Token is provided with the request:

-- Get transaction data by ID : `GET /transactions/:id`
-- Get transaction data by UserID : `GET /transactions/:id`
-- Create transaction by user ID : `POST /transactions/:id`
+- Create transaction : `POST /transactions/live`
-- Update transaction by user ID : `PUT /transactions/:id`
-- Delete transaction data by user ID : `DELETE /transactions/:id`

-### Detail Cart related
+### Cart related

 Each endpoint manipulates or displays information related to the Detail Cart whose Token is provided with the request:

-- Get detail cart data by cart ID : `GET /detail_cart/:id`
-- Get detail cart data by cart ID & user ID : `GET /detail_cart/:id`
+- Get cart data b: `GET /carts`
-- Create detail cart: `POST /detail_cart/:id`
-- Update detail cart by cart ID & user ID : `PUT /detail_cart/:id`
+- Put item to detail cart : `PUT /carts/additem`
-- Delete detail cart data by cart ID & user ID : `DELETE /detail_cart/:id`
+- Delete item from carts : `DELETE /carts/delitem`

 ## Endpoints that require Check Role isAdmin
 The endpoint below requires checking that the currently logged in user role is admin